Holi0317/trpc-vue-query/docs/topic/ssr.md

 ## Suspense

-`useQuery` returns a suspense call from vue-query for using suspense.
+`useQuery` returns a suspense method from vue-query for using suspense.
 See [documentation on vue-query](https://tanstack.com/query/latest/docs/framework/vue/guides/suspense) for details.

 ## Serializing vue-query state from SSR to client